chaeyoung-lee/cwavegan/README.md

 # Conditional WaveGAN

+This is the official implementation of [Conditional WaveGAN](https://arxiv.org/abs/1809.10636).

-In this project we developed Conditional WaveGAN to synthesize speech/audio samples that are conditioned on class labels.
+In this paper, we developed Conditional WaveGAN to synthesize speech/audio samples that are conditioned on class labels.
 The thus synthesized raw audio is used for improving the baseline ASR system.

 ## Getting Started